Definitive-Pokemon/Pokemon-Rekindled-Red/README.md

 *	Newly added story/lore elements;
 *	A lot more to explore in an overhauled Sevii Islands chain;
 *	Puzzles, riddles and mysteries;
+*	Similar events for obtaining every Starter Pokémon;
-*	Powerful post-game Trainers, both new and familiar;
+*	Powerful new Trainer battles, both new and familiar;
 *	Many entirely new areas, like the Viridian Forest Depths;
 *	Familiar areas, never seen before in Generation 3;
 *	Dark is now Physical; Ghost is now Special;